Learn - Transactions

 Editing a transaction

 Two ways to start an edit: double-tap the transaction’s row, or tap the pencil icon (aria label Edit transaction) on the row.
 Either opens the same inline form, pre-filled with the transaction’s existing values.
 Edit the field you want, tap Save transaction, and the row updates with the new values.
-Save the dialog to commit the change.
+Save the dialog to save the change.

 This applies whether the transaction was typed in by hand or arrived from a bank match.
 Inside this dialog the two are recorded the same way and edited the same way.